 It’s inevitable you’re going to walk through Chelsea’s elevated green space at some point during spring in New York, so sustain your meandering, 20-block trek along the tracks with a pit stop at one of the best restaurants near the High Line.
 Pair an afternoon of ever-changing public art installations and seeking out prime sunbathing spots with a meal at one of these great eateries, ranging from cozy bakeries to high-end Italian behemoths.

-RECOMMENDED: Full High Line in NYC guide
+RECOMMENDED: Full guide to the High Line in NYC

 The owners of the perpetually packed East Village slice shop have expanded to another nightlife-saturated 'hood: Chelsea.
 The casual interior features tin ceilings and exposed ducts, plus one thing Artichoke devotees won't encounter at the 14th Street location: seating.
 Belly up to granite tables for an expanded menu of classic spinach-artichoke, crab and Margherita pies, as well as a "burnt anchovy" option (cooked until the fish "melts" into the mozzarella).
 Rounding out the offerings are appetizers like cauliflower fritters and pasta fagioli—plus beer and wine to keep the party going.